piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Comparison between self-hosted and Microsoft-hosted agents
 - work folder walkthrough on agent

-### Day 10 Managing Containers and Microservices 🐋
+### Day 10 Managing Containers with Azure DevOps

 - What is a container
-- Understanding Containers and Docker
+- Understanding Virtual machine V/s Containers.
-- How to containerize an application
+- Containerize a sample To-Do list web app written in React JS.
 - What are Azure container instances(ACI)
+- Working with Containers in Azure DevOps CICD Pipeline

+### Day 11  Implementing end-to-end CICD using Azure DevOps on Kubernetes.

 - Difference between Monolithic and Microservice architecture
-- Working with Containers in Azure DevOps CICD Pipeline
-- Sample application: Azure DevOps Pipeline for deploying a sample application to ACI (TBD)

-### Day 11  Kubernetes 🐋

-- Working with Containers in DevOps
+- 12 Factor App
-- Orchestrating Microservices with Kubernetes
+- What is Kubernetes
 - Deploying Microservices
 - Overview of GitOps
+- Azure DevOps CICD Pipeline for a web app running on Kubernetes
 - Sample application: GitOps Pipeline for deploying a sample application(TBD)

 ### Day 12  Security and Permissions in Azure DevOps 🔐